PS5 stock tracker: Where to buy PlayStation 5 in the next 24 hours

 GAME

-GAME has been tipped by a respective PS5 stock tracker to be putting 15,000 more PlayStation 5 consoles live on Tuesday 23 February.
-We advise gamers to sign in to the store now and follow the firm's social media channels, as well as UK stock trackers on Twitter.
-Looks like the best place to buy PS5 in the next 24 hours in the UK.View Deal
+GAME released thousands more PlayStation 5 consoles live on Tuesday 23 February, which sold out quickly.
+We advise gamers to sign in to the store now and follow the firm's social media channels, as well as UK stock trackers on Twitter for info of more drops.
+Looks like one of the best places to buy PS5 in the next week.View Deal

 Amazon UK